 The ubiquitous festival belt

-Especially during the day, when carrying a backpack means having something against your sweaty skin, a festival belt can be quite useful.
+Especially during the day, when carrying a backpack means having something against your sweaty skin, a festival belt on your hips can be quite useful.
 At night, too, they’re great for being less-burdened by a backpack.
-I lean toward overpacking, so I often have a backpack with me at night.
+I lean toward overpacking, so I often have a backpack with me at night (and day).

 Personally, after attending dozens of regionals and That Thing in the Desert a handful of times, I find I don’t use festival belts.
 I’ve probably purchased and later gifted at least half a dozen of them by now… of all sorts and styles.
 It’s not a look I like on me, though it’s a look I like on a lot of other people (women and men), and they can be really useful and practical.

-I use a small over-the-shoulder bag and pockets, which is not nearly as useful and practical as a festival belt, though I feel more comfortable with it.
+I use a small over-the-shoulder bag, which is not nearly as useful nor as practical as a festival belt, though I feel more comfortable with this choice.
 And I use my pockets, as available.

 Bring some carabiners